subhashsql/Supplier-Case-Study-Full/README.md

-# Supplier-Case-Study-Demo Complete
+# Supplier Case Study
-Supplier -Retailer case study
+Supplier case study
 This project consists of the code for the project Supplier.
 This  has 3 tables in the database.